Marty was born in Reefton, New Zealand and attended Christchurch Boys' High School.

 Banks joined up with Benetton Rugby for the beginning of the 2017/18 Pro 14 season, the Italian side also compete in the European Rugby Champions Cup.

-After scoring 83 points in 14 games since joining the Treviso-based outfit, Banks confirmed that he will leave the side having agreed a deal with Japanese club NTT Docomo Red Hurricanes.
+After scoring 83 points in 14 games since joining the Treviso-based outfit, Banks confirmed that he would leave the side having agreed a deal with Japanese club NTT Docomo Red Hurricanes.

 |2018 - present|